Mortgage terms explained

 The Swansea Building Society sets out key mortgage terms below with a brief explanation.

-Annual Percentage Rate, a figure which all lenders must quote when referring to mortgages.
+Annual Percentage Rate of Charge, a figure which all lenders must quote when referring to mortgages.
 It is designed to show the total yearly cost of a mortgage stated as a percentage of the loan.
-It includes items such as the interest rate paid at the start of the mortgage, valuation fee and other charges commonly paid at the end of a mortgage.
+It includes items such as the interest rate paid at the start of the mortgage, valuation fee, arrangement fee and other charges commonly paid at the end of a mortgage.

 The term "in arrears" is used to describe a mortgage account if a borrower has failed to keep up the monthly mortgage payments.